 *There are five UK sports councils – Sport England, Sport Scotland, Sport Wales, Sport Northern Ireland and UK Sport.

-The best free runners in the world compete annually in Santorini, Greece in the Red Bull Art of Motion contest2.
+The best free runners in the world compete annually in the Red Bull Art of Motion contest.
 The Internet is filled with YouTube videos of free runners – both amateur and professional.
 The wide reaching audiences that these streamed videos attract, may be contributing to the high volume of newcomers wanting to try out the sport.
-The Parkour UK website (http://parkour.uk/) can connect people to local community clubs, parks, facilities and training centres.
+The National Governing Body for Parkour / Free-running in the UK have a wealth of information on their website (http://parkour.uk/).
+Here you can connect with local community clubs, parks, facilities and training centres.

-The Guardian newspaper describes free running as “an expression of attitude, exploring boundaries and calculated risk”3.
+The Guardian newspaper describes free running as “an expression of attitude, exploring boundaries and calculated risk”.

 The standard sets out the minimum safety standards required for installing and maintaining parkour equipment.
 It makes reference to parkour equipment forming no part of children’s play equipment, but does not contain guidance for councils on how to manage site control access or respond to the risk that children may mistake parkour equipment for play equipment.
 Local authorities who are building their own facilities should ensure they take appropriate measures to safeguard minors as part of their risk assessment process.

 Despite its perception of high risk and danger, there have been few publicised accidents and deaths attached to the sport.
 One of the most high profile of these was the tragic fatal accident of UK born Nye Frankie Newman in Paris on 1 Jan 17 on the Paris Metro.

 There is currently no direct law which prevents free runners using general public places.
 However, if in the course of practice property damage occurs – such as broken railings or roof tiles or they endanger others through their actions, then the law will come into force.